Spotlight: Alumni

 Spotlight On:

-Tell us about yourself.
+Tell us a little bit about yourself

 What is the most important thing you took away from your time at TanenbaumCHAT?